 - a) Incur exploration and metallurgical work expenditures of A\$500,000 (CAD\$466,000) within 180 business days of the conditions precedent being satisfied, or pay cash in lieu thereof.
-The Company received a six month extension to complete its exploration spending commitment, which it met in advance of the extended deadline in Q2, 2011. - Deliver a feasibility study on the Nyngan Scandium Project to Jervois, and pay Jervois an additional cash payment of A\$1,300,000 plus GST, by a deadline of February 28, 2012,
+The Company received a six month extension to complete its exploration spending commitment, which it met in advance of the extended deadline in the period ended June 30 2011. - b) Deliver a feasibility study on the Nyngan Scandium Project to Jervois, and pay Jervois an additional cash payment of A\$1,300,000 plus GST, by a deadline of February 28, 2012.